Metascience and Lab2

 I have multi-disciplinary research interests and a strong taste for methodological questions.
 These interests naturally brought me to the field of metascience, the study of the science of science.

 As a research practitioner, I have become really passionate about understanding my own trial-and-error process, so I can be more rigorous about my attempts and provide better guidance to my students about their own.
-(I often joke that my job consists in searching a lot and finding nothing – I am sure this will strike a chord.)
+I have also been wondering what methods to suggest to them and what paradigms are most robust

-Over time, I have become firmly convinced that studying one data point (myself) is simply not enough (although it is necessary).
-There is a need for a systematic approach to studying how we work as researchers and how we can improve our own processes.
+To understand this, I have become convinced that studying one data point (ourselves) is simply not enough (although it is necessary).
+There is a need for a systematic approach to studying how science works and how to interpret certain scientific results

 Without theory and data, we are only left with intuition.
 But we can do better because we know those tools.

-For this reason, I have been working with a growing team of researchers to build a lab for experimentation in science called Lab2.
+To build scale, I joined a growing team of researchers to work on a metascience incubator called Lab2.
+Current efforts are led by Levent Neyse (WZB) and Anna Dreber Almenberg (SSE).
 You can learn about it here.
 If you wish to contribute, please reach out!

 PEER REVIEW